 As we rolled into the new millennium, vehicles continued to change drastically with the introduction of computerized components and modern electronic systems.
 This has greatly affected auto mechanics because they must have a broader base knowledge than ever before.

-At Quality Assured, we take the auto and collision repair business very seriously and value the history of our trade.
+At QA Collision, we take the auto and collision repair business very seriously and value the history of our trade.
 All of our professionals are highly-trained and skilled, and are proud to carry the legacy of the auto body repair industry into the future.
 Please stop by any one of our locations the next time you’re in need of automotive repair.